derrickmomanyi/FlatDango-Code-Challenge/README.md

 For this assessment, I'll be working on Flatdango.
 Flatiron Movie Theater is open for business!
 I will be building out an application, Flatdango, that allows a user to purchase movie tickets from the theater and fetch data from a local server running JSON DB server.

-This READMe consists of the deliverables, author, licences and few explanations
+This README consists of the deliverables, author, licences and few explanations
 ## Core Deliverables

 As a user, I can: